domechn/track3/README.md

 1. **No backend server, all data is stored locally by default**
 2. Support Binance and OKX.
 How to create api key: [Binance](https://www.binance.com/en-BH/support/faq/how-to-create-api-360002502072), [OKX](https://use.autoview.com/hc/en-us/articles/360004576632-OKEx-Creating-an-API)
-3. Support BTC, SOL, Doge and all ERC20 Tokens.
+3. Support BTC, ETH, BNB, SOL and Doge.
 4. Support dozens of charts to analyze data such as wallet proportion, proportion of each currency asset, changes, etc.
 5. Support Cloud Sync, users can sync their data to cloud and restore it on another device.